ParallelMaths/parallel/pages/9-24-easter-challenges.md

 What Horatio says contradicts each of the statements made by his brothers.
 So he cannot be one of the two who are telling the truth.

-What Alfred says contradicts what both what Inigo says and what Bernard says.
+What Alfred says contradicts both what Inigo says and what Bernard says.
 So the two who are telling the truth cannot include Alfred.

 We deduce that the two brothers who are telling the truth are Bernard and Inigo.
 This is indeed possible.
 For example, if Alfred was born first, Horatio second, Bernard third and Inigo last, then just Bernard and Inigo are telling the truth.
 :::